 About 10-20 people will take part in this study.
 All participants will get VRC01LS by the intravenous (IV) route, meaning into a vein using a needle; getting VRC01LS will take about 30 minutes.
-You will have several blood samples collected over several hours after you receive VRC01LS.
-There are additional optional blood draws which are optional and if you elect to participate in these additional blood draws, you will be admitted to the hospital for an overnight stay.
+You will have several blood samples collected over several hours after you get VRC01LS.
+There are other blood draws which are optional and if you choose to get these blood draws, you will be admitted to the hospital for an overnight stay.
 Other clinic visits during the study will take about 2 hours.